-3. Unlawful assembly (S.18 Public Order Ordinance)
+3. Unlawful assembly (Section 18 Public Order Ordinance)

 An unlawful assembly is when 3 or more people assemble together and behave in a disorderly, intimidating, insulting or provocative manner that causes a reasonable fear that a breach of the peace may result of that behaviour.
 The fear of a breach of the peace may be the intention of the people behaving in that manner, or it may be a likely reaction of other people in the nearby the people behaving in that manner.
 A person convicted with taking part in an unlawful assembly is liable to imprisonment of 5 years on indictment, or a fine of $5,000 and imprisonment of 3 years on summary conviction.